 Dr. Ali Smith is presenting at the REXGG’2019 Conference.

 by optiqpap_admin | Jun 24, 2019 | Uncategorized

-The 3rd OptiQPAP progress meeting was held on 24th of January, 2018, at the CTM headquarters (Manresa, Spain).
-The meeting was organized by Toni Lara.
-Project partners presented and discussed their research activities in frame of the OptiQPAP project within last 6 months, as well as preparation of the first midterm report.
-The research plans for the next 6 months were updated.
+The meeting was organized by Dr. Carola Celada and Dr. Piet Kok.
+Project partners presented and discussed their OptiQPAP-related research activities within last 6 months.
+The research plans for the final 6 months of the project were updated.

 by optiqpap_admin | Feb 15, 2019 | Uncategorized